TickerSparkInvestor Intelligence

 How can you invest in Mistral AI?

-For retail investors, the first option is simple: wait for an IPO.
-If Mistral AI ever lists, you would typically buy shares through a brokerage account once trading begins, or try to participate in the offering through your broker if you qualify for IPO access.
-Right now, though, there is no public offering to buy into.
+For retail investors, the first and most direct option is to wait for an IPO.
+If Mistral files and lists, you would typically buy shares through a brokerage account once trading begins, though getting IPO allocations before the stock starts trading is usually limited and often not available to ordinary retail buyers.

 Closest publicly-traded alternatives